-In 40 patients enrolled to date in our preliminary study, we have had no patients meet criteria for ICD /bi-ventricular pacemaker (Bi-V) therapy although one patient had an ICD placed for palpitations and light-headedness which was presumed to be ventricular in origin despite the absence of documentation.
-All patient's LVEF have been greater than 35% at three months and no patients have had ventricular arrhythmias (sustained or significant non-sustained) by Holter Monitoring or symptoms such as syncope.
-All patients with document ventricular tachycardia (VT) (sustained or non-sustained) on Holter monitoring or syncope will be referred to an electrophysiologist for evaluation of the need for an ICD.
-If a patient in the network requires ICD/Bi-V therapy before six-month cMRI than cMRI will be performed just prior to implantation and patient will be followed with serial echocardiograms in place of cMRI.
+In 40 patients enrolled to date in our preliminary study, we have had no patients meet criteria for ICD/bi-ventricular pacemaker (Bi-V) therapy.
+One patient had an ICD placed for palpitations and light-headedness, which was presumed to be ventricular in origin but never documented.
+All patient's LVEF have been greater than 35% at three months and no patients have had ventricular arrhythmias (sustained or significant nonsustained) by Holter Monitoring or symptoms such as syncope.
+All patients with documented ventricular tachycardia (VT) or non-sustained VT on Holter monitoring or with syncope during the trial will be referred to an electrophysiologist for evaluation of the potential need for ICD placement.
+If a patient in the trial requires an ICD/Bi-V before the scheduled six month cMRI than cMRI will be performed just prior to implantation.
+However, the patient's measurements of global LVEF from entry into the study until completion will be assessed by echocardiography in place of cMRI.